-The ongoing COVID-19 health crisis prevented us from organizing many of our exhibitions in-person but we worked to showcase our students’ artwork through virtual platforms.
+When the ongoing COVID-19 health crisis prevented us from organizing many of our exhibitions in-person, we worked to showcase our students’ artwork through virtual platforms.

 These virtual exhibitions and events highlight the inspiring works of our undergraduate and graduate students.
 We hope you’ll join us in celebrating our students by exploring the virtual exhibitions below.

 for the record... features the work of twenty-three undergraduate students who completed the Senior Thesis Program.

 Been Here Before features the work of 23 graduating master of fine arts students from the School of The Museum of Fine Arts at Tufts.

 These award-winning works were shown as part of a jury-selected program showcasing the outstanding artistic achievement of students in Media Arts at SMFA at Tufts.

 Forever in Ten Days features the work of thirteen MFA students.